-Exclusive to the University of Maryland School of Pharmacy, pharmapreneurism -- derived from the French term "entrepreneur" -- describes the School's commitment to supporting and best positioning both faculty and students to achieve their career aspirations and address our nation's health care challenges.
+Exclusive to the University of Maryland School of Pharmacy, pharmapreneurism describes the School's commitment to supporting and best positioning both faculty and students to achieve their career aspirations and address our nation's health care challenges.

 A loanword from French, the term entrepreneurism, from which pharmapreneurism is derived, was first used in 1723.
 Today, the term implies qualities of leadership, initiative, skills, and innovation in new venture design.

 Evolving to Pharmapreneurism:

 At the School of Pharmacy, we employ the term pharmapreneurism to describe our pharmacy entrepreneurs.
-Strategies and skills that pharmapreneurs across the fields of pharmacy practice, pharmaceutical health services research, and pharmaceutical sciences might utilize include:
+Strategies and skills that pharmapreneurs across the fields of pharmaceutical health services resesarch, pharmacy practice and science, and pharmaceutical sciences might utilize include: